History of Pickleball Timeline

 - First US Open Pickleball Championships were held in Naples, FL.

-- More than 4,600 “Places to Play” were listed on USAPA website.
+- More than 4,600 “Places to Play” were listed on the USAPA website.

 - USAPA announced it had more than 17,000 members, created the Referee Certification Program, and formed a relationship with St. Jude Children’s Hospital.

-- Super Senior International Pickleball Association (SSIPA) was created.
+- Super Senior International Pickleball Association (SSIPA) was created for ages 60 and better.

 Pickleball Hall of Fame was created.